cxxxr/valtan/README.md

 # valtan
-Common Lisp to JavaScript compiler
+Common Lisp to JavaScript compiler.

+Features:
+- Code obfuscation
+- Code minification after building with webpack
+- Source-maps to aid debugging
+- Integrates with other javascript libraries
+- Can use Common Lisp features including macros
+  - Can generate React components with macros

 ## Installation